bobossler/collatz-conjecture/README.md

 For more info: [Wikipedia](https://en.wikipedia.org/wiki/Collatz_conjecture)

 ## Purpose of the Program
-I am writing a program that will confirm that when the Collatz Conjecture is applied to positive integers, the sequnce will end with 1.
+I am writing a program that will confirm that when the Collatz Conjecture is applied to positive integers, the sequence will end with 1.
 This is not a **proof**.
 For more information on why the conjecture is not proven, see the link above.

 The program flow:
 1. Take a starting positive integer